-BLET PF(PF(ALEX)) = 1
+BLET PF(PF(ALEX))=1

-- GPSS/H now supports built-in random-variate generators for 23 additional statistical distributions (26 in all). - GPSS/H Professional now comes bundled with ExpertFitm, the highly-regarded distribution-fitting software from Averill M. Law and Associates.

-- Release 3 of GPSS/H Professional supports userwritten external routines in both C and FORTRAN.
+- GPSS/H supports convenient built-in randomvariate generators for 26 statistical distributions. - GPSS/H Professional is bundled with ExpertFitTM, the highly-regarded distribution-fitting software from Averill M. Law and Associates. - GPSS/H Professional supports user-written external routines in both C and FORTRAN.
 Although it is rarely necessary to go "outside" GPSS/H when developing a model, it can be helpful in special situations.
 For example, it might be desirable to use scheduling software from the real system as a component of the simulation model.
-Similarly, a modeler might want to use preexisting computational code, or need to write extremely complex computational routines that can become somewhat cumbersome as GPSS/H Blocks.
-Other special situations might involve the need to interface with non-ASCII data files, or to develop a specialized user-interface. - CHECKPOINT and RESTORE statements allow a model to save its state at a predetermined point during execution, then make repeated runs using that state as the starting point.
+Similarly, a modeler might want to use pre-existing computational code, or need to write extremely complex computational routines that can become somewhat cumbersome as GPSS/H Blocks.
+Other special situations might involve the need to interface with non-ASCII data files, or to develop a specialized user-interface.

+- CHECKPOINT and RESTORE statements allow a model to save its state at a predetermined point during execution, then make repeated runs using that state as the starting point.
 In many cases, CHECKPOINT and RESTORE can be much easier to use than the traditional READ and SAVE statements. - The SYSCALL statement and the BSYSCALL Block, which take an operating system command line as an operand, allow a running GPSS/H model to shell out to the operating system to perform the specified command.
 SYSCALL and BSYSCALL are especially useful when using existing programs to perform data analysis during model execution or between simulation runs.
 The models can communicate with the external programs through data files.
 The ability to shell out to the host operating system has also been implemented in the GPSS/H Interactive Debugger.
-In order to use this feature, one merely types a "\$" followed by the operating system command at the debugger command line prompt. - The operations that can be performed on Transactions in a User Chain have been extended.
-New SCANUCH and ALTERUCH Blocks allow examining and changing the Parameters of such Transactions without having to UNLINK and reLINK them.
+In order to use this feature, one merely types a "\$" followed by the operating system command at the debugger command line prompt. - The operations that can be performed on Transactions in a User Chain were extended.
+The SCANUCH and ALTERUCH Blocks allow examining and changing the Parameters of such Transactions without having to UNLINK and reLINK them.
 They operate on User Chains in exactly the same way as SCAN and ALTER operate on Groups. - Floating-point Parameters can be examined and/or modified during operations on both User Chains and Groups.